LizCColavita/CAPP30239_FA22/project/README.md

 - created a **binary indicator variable "Female"** to indicate whether an owner or commissioner is a woman (1) or not (0)
 - **separated records** for which an owner owned more than 1 team for analysis when I want to explore the data by league/team

 This resulted in the cleaned data file: sports-political-donations-clean.csv.
+For some analysis purposes, I also created a csv file, sports-political-donations-unseparated,csv, which includes all the above changes with the exception of seperating the records for owners of multiples teams.
+This is for the purpose of analyzing donations when I do not want to separate them by league.
+Otherwise I would end up double counting donations for owners of more than one team.

 ## Separate into smaller files